Vitaly-Work/java-courses-gen-ai-bootcamp/introduction-to-microservices/tasks/containerization_overview/README.md

         - **Tips for Maven projects**:
             - Use `RUN mvn clean package -DskipTests` to skip tests in the Dockerfile build stage for faster builds.
         - **Tips for Gradle projects**:
             - Include the Gradle Wrapper (`gradlew`) in your project and run all commands via `gradlew` to avoid host dependency issues.
+Update the `.gitignore` file to ensure that `gradlew` and `gradlew.bat` files are included in the Git repository for Docker compatibility.
             - Use the `--no-daemon` flag with `gradlew` to ensure consistent builds within Docker and manage memory usage effectively.
             - Use `RUN ./gradlew assemble --no-daemon -x test` to skip tests and speed up the Docker build.
 The `assemble` task compiles and packages the code without running tests by default.
 Adding `-x test` further ensures tests are excluded, maximizing build efficiency.
 This approach is faster than using `gradle build`, which includes tests by default.